 Here you can find information on various kinds of DAAD funding for foreign students, graduates and postdocs as well as on funding offered by other selected organisations.

 The Alexander von Humboldt Foundation enables highly-qualified foreign postdocs (academics and researchers) to come to Germany to complete a long-term research project.
 Duration: 6 to 12 months.
-Further information you will find here.
+You'll find further informations here here.

 The Hertie Foundation sees itself as a reform body creating incentives for change – by new approaches, additional know-how and by providing the necessary financial support.
 Further information here